Capture of the galleon Lion Couronné

-The Capture of the galleon Lion Couronné was a naval engagement that took place off Formentera on 17 June 1651, during the Franco-Spanish War (1635–1659).
-A squadron of eleven Spanish galleys under John of Austria the Younger captured the French galleon Lion Couronné after a fight.
+The capture of the galleon Lion Couronné was a naval engagement that took place off Formentera on 17 June 1651, during the Franco-Spanish War (1635–1659).
+A squadron of eleven Spanish galleys under John Joseph of Austria captured the French galleon Lion Couronné after a fight.

-Events

 Background

 In early 1651, the Spaniards began preparations for a military campaign against the Catalan Revolt and its ally France, taking advantage of several favorable circumstances to carry it out.
 (Note: These circumstances were; some Spanish victories against the French at sea, the military decline of the Catalan rebels, the plague that broke out in Barcelona, Portugal's lack of support for France due to the break it had with England at that time, among others.)
 The viceroy of Sicily, John of Austria, was chosen by the Spanish government to lead this campaign, which consisted of recovering Barcelona.

 On May 28, John sailed from Palermo to Catalonia with a squadron of eleven galleys and four transport ships with 40,000 bushels of wheat.
 Six of the galleys were from Naples, under Alvaro de Meló, due to the temporary absence of Commander Joanetín Doria; and five galleys from Sicily, under the Marquis of Bayonne.